ton-blockchain/minter-contract/README.md

 # TON Starter Template - Contracts

-> Boilerplate starter template for a new TON project - FunC contracts, JS tests, compilation and deployment scripts
+> Starter template for a new TON project - FunC contracts, JS tests, compilation and deployment scripts

 ## Overview

 This project is part of a set of 3 typical repositories needed for a blockchain dapp running on TON blockchain:

-* Smart contracts in FunC that are deployed on-chain
+* Smart contracts in FunC that are deployed on-chain (this repo)
 * Web frontend for interacting with the dapp from a web browser
 * Telegram bot for interacting with the dapp from inside Telegram messenger